 Our Governors comprise:

 - Three foundation governors, appointed by the Diocese of Clifton

-- Two staff governors, elected by the staff at our school, plus our Head Teacher
+- One staff governors, elected by the staff at our school, plus our Headteacher

-- Two parent governors, elected by parents of the school to act as representatives for the parents on the governing body
+- One parent governor, elected by parents of the school to act as representatives for the parents on the governing body

 - One co-opted governor, also appointed by the governing body